madskristensen/MarkSite/README.md

 The padding rule only applies to screenshots/animated GIFs taken inside the editors.

+The width of any screenshot/animated GIF, make sure to keep them at a maximum of 600 pixels wide.

 #### Validation

 To help make sure that each pull request meets the requirements of the metadata,